onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 6 of the default ONNX operator set.
+This version of the operator has been available since version 7 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#BatchNormalization-1">BatchNormalization-1</a>
+Other versions of this operator: <a href="Changelog.md#BatchNormalization-1">BatchNormalization-1</a>, <a href="Changelog.md#BatchNormalization-6">BatchNormalization-6</a>

 #### Attributes

 <dl>
 <dt><tt>epsilon</tt> : float</dt>
 <dd>The epsilon value to use to avoid division by zero, default is 1e-5f.</dd>
-<dt><tt>is_test</tt> : int</dt>
-<dd>If set to nonzero, run spatial batch normalization in test mode, default is 0.</dd>
 <dt><tt>momentum</tt> : float</dt>
 <dd>Factor used in computing the running mean and variance.e.g., running_mean = running_mean * momentum + mean * (1 - momentum), default is 0.9f.</dd>
 <dt><tt>spatial</tt> : int</dt>